ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: faq}
 {: support}

-BYOL was a feature available to vCenter Server and VMware vSphere clusters in V2.0 and later.
+BYOL was a feature available to vCenter Server and VMware vSphere clusters in version 2.0 and later.
 IBM Cloud previously allowed clients to bring their own licenses (BYOL) when moving their existing on-premises VMware workloads to IBM Cloud.
 BYOL is no longer allowed by VMware.
 You can no longer bring your own licenses for any new hosts.
 This applies to all VMware products that are available through IBM Cloud.

 Existing BYOL servers will be able to perform upgrades and migrations to refresh software and hardware.